p-m-p/slider/README.md

-jQuery 3D content slider
+Adaptor, a jQuery 3D content slider
 ===

-This jQuery plugin is a light-weight content slider that provides a simple interface for creating cool 2D or 3D slide animation transitions.
+Adaptor is a light-weight content slider that provides a simple interface for creating cool 2D or 3D slide animation transitions.
 It comes, by default, with a 3D vertical scrolling box transition and I intend to create more cool effects as I find time.